Ian P. Rodway, M.D.

 Professional Organization Memberships and Affiliations

 Schedule an introductory consultation with Dr. Rodway to find out how to best overcome your neck or spine condition.
 By clicking this button, you can schedule online in real time!
-Dr. Ian Rodway treats patients at our Summit Woods (Sharonville), Miamisburg (Dayton), Beacon West, and Wilmington locations.Book an Appointment
+Dr. Ian Rodway treats patients at our Summit Woods (Sharonville), Miamisburg (Dayton), and Beacon West locations.Book an Appointment